42 km · 2 Landing Points · 1 Countries · Ready for Service: 2022

 | Ready for Service | 2022 |

-Scotland-Northern Ireland 3 is a regional submarine cable system connecting two points within the United Kingdom.
-The total length of the cable is 42 km, making it a relatively short intercontinental link designed to enhance local connectivity between Scotland and Northern Ireland.
+Scotland-Northern Ireland 3 is a regional submarine cable system connecting two points within the United Kingdom, specifically Donaghadee in Northern Ireland and Portpatrick in Scotland.
+The total length of the cable is 42 km, making it a relatively short intercontinental link designed to enhance local connectivity between these two regions.

 The cable lands at: